seancorfield/depstar/README.md

 ## Excluding Files

-The `-X` / `--exclude` option can be used to provide one or more regex patterns that will be used to exclude unwanted files from the JAR.
+The `:exclude` option can be used to provide one or more regex patterns that will be used to exclude unwanted files from the JAR.
 Note that the string provided will be treated as a regex (via `re-pattern`) that should be a _complete match for the full relative path and filename_.
-For example, if you wanted to exclude `clojure.core.specs.alpha` code from your JAR, you would specify `--exclude "clojure/core/specs/alpha.*"` -- note `.*` at the end so it matches the entire filename.
+For example, if you wanted to exclude `clojure.core.specs.alpha` code from your JAR, you would specify `:exclude '"clojure/core/specs/alpha.*"'` -- note `.*` at the end so it matches the entire filename.

-## `clojure -X` Usage
+## Other Options

 The Clojure CLI added an `-X` option (in 1.10.1.697) to execute a specific function and pass a hash map of arguments.
 See [Executing a function that takes a map](https://clojure.org/reference/deps_and_cli#_executing_a_function) in the Deps and CLI reference for details.